Home

 Larkin bus terminal in Johor Bahru

-The Johor Causeway is a 1,056-meter causeway that that links the city of Johor Bahru in Malaysia across the Straits of Johor to the town of Woodlands in Singapore.
+The old Johor Causeway (1924) is a 1,056-meter causeway that that links the city of Johor Bahru in Malaysia across the Straits of Johor to the town of Woodlands in Singapore.
 It serves as a road, rail, and pedestrian link, as well as piping water into Singapore.
 The causeway connects to the Skudai Highway on the Malaysian side and the Bukit Timah Expressway on the Singaporean side.
 It carries 60,000 vehicles on a typical day, with particularly bad traffic congestion on the eve of public holidays.

 Malaysian government has proposed replacing the old causeway with a new bridge.
 Singapore however has been reluctant to go ahead with the project.
 This has resulted a political rift between the two countries since the early 2000s.